danisss9/Xvirus/README.md

   - "**Malware**" - If malware is detected but the name isn't known.
   - **_Malware Name_** - If it is malware from a known family (example: "Trojan.Downloader").
   - "**AI.{aiScore}**" - Score of the file using XvirusAI from 0 to 100, the higher the score the more probable it is malicious (example: "AI.99").
-  - "**File not found!**" - If no file is found in the submited path.
+  - "**File not found!**" - If no file is found in the submitted path.
   - "**File too big!**" - If the file size is bigger than the set limit.
   - "**Could not get file hash!**" - There was an error calculating the hash of the file.
 - **ScanFolder** - Scans all the files inside the folder at `folderpath`.
 It will return an IEnumerable of [`ScanResult`](#Model).
 - **ScanFolderString** - Scans all the files inside the folder at `folderpath`.
 It will return the scan result message for each file scanned.
 - **CheckUpdates** - Checks and updates the databases and AI engine to the most recent versions.
-If `checkSDKUpdates`=true then it will also check for SDK updates.
 If `loadDBAfterUpdate`=true then it will reload the Xvirus Scan Engine after the update is done.
 It can return the following strings:
   - "**There is a new SDK version available!**"
   - "**Database was updated!**"
   - "**Database is up-to-date!**"